Workplace bullying and harassment

 Step one for many top teams is to work out what kind of values they wish to foster in the organisation.
 There are many ways to achieve this, through workshops, team development sessions, facilitated interviews and so on.
 Once you have identified the values of your organisation the hard work starts.
 Leaders need to ensure that comprehensive communication, training and development programmes are implemented to enable everyone in the organisation to understand the ways in which they can work, manage and lead in support of the values.
 And, importantly, the key processes that regulate how people are recruited, remunerated and rewarded need to be aligned properly.
 As do the processes for addressing performance and misconduct at work.
 Employees should know what is acceptable at work, and what isn’t.
 They should know that bad behaviour and misconduct, particularly towards other people, will not be tolerated.
 And the organisation should ensure that such misconduct is dealt with promptly, fairly and robustly.

 Verita can help with these issues.
 We have a wealth of experience in consulting to a wide range of organisations in healthcare, charities and regulated bodies.
-We can help with top team workshops, organisation and leadership development.
+We can help with top team workshops, training, organisation and leadership development.
 And we can help you understand your current culture, plan for a better one, and deliver sustainable strategies to deliver lasting positive changes in your organisation.